12 Great Money Rules Your Parents Should’ve Taught You

 shurkin_son/Adobe Woman working out budget

-Parents have a lot on their plates, which is why they might not have taught you the best lessons about how to plan your financial future.
-Fortunately, it’s never too late to start saving money and building wealth, which can greatly improve your future prospects.
+Parents have a lot on their plates, which is why they might not have taught you the best lessons about planning your financial future or why you may not have passed on these words of wisdom to your own children.

-Once you master your finances, perhaps you can even teach your parents the tips that they never knew themselves.
-And wouldn’t that be a win-win situation for everyone involved?
+Once you master your finances, perhaps you can even teach your kids the tips they never learned.
+Wouldn’t that be a win-win situation for everyone involved?